santhosh9743/Wedding-Invitation/Readme.md

   <a href="https://rahul-pranjal-wedding-invite.web.app/"><img src="https://res.cloudinary.com/dytbosrbw/image/upload/v1699175418/Rahul_Pranjal-Wedding-Celebration_mccrcy.png" /></a>
 </details>

-With the divine grace of the almighty,
+With the divine grace of the Almighty,
-I cordially invite you and your family to my wedding to be held on **04th december at [jangid bhawan](https://maps.app.goo.gl/wPVwUUrKnYUMy24D7) , Akola from 7:00 PM** onwards.
+I cordially invite you and your family to my wedding to be held on **04th December at [jangid bhawan](https://maps.app.goo.gl/wPVwUUrKnYUMy24D7), Akola from 7:00 PM** onwards.

 - [Download](invitation/widding%20invitation%20|%2004%20Dec%20.pdf) the Invitation card